Paularossi/AdDownloader/README.md

 # AdDownloader
 AdDownloader is a Python command-line tool designed for downloading ads and their associated media content from the Meta Ad Library.
-This tool provides an efficient and user-friendly way to access ad data for analysis and research purposes.
+This tool provides an efficient and user-friendly way to access ad data for analysis and research purposes, offering additional analytical functionalities for the ad creatives.

 *Key Features:*

 * 🚀 Choose your fighter: easy-to-use Command-Line Interface or intuitive Python package.
 * 🔐 Access Meta Ad Library data effortlessly by only providing your access token.
 * 🔎 Answer questions based on your search target and download ads and their media content.
-* 💡 Use the downloaded ad data for research and analysis of ad campaigns.
+* 💡 Use the downloaded ad data for research and analysis of ad campaigns, embedded in a Dashboard.

 ## Table of Contents
 - [Introduction](#introduction)